2Q26 Small-Cap Recap — Royce

 Foreign Affairs

-Results for non-U.S. stocks were similar to their stateside peers in 4Q25, though they favored large-cap over small.
-The MSCI ACWI ex-USA Small Cap Index rose 3.0% in 4Q25 while its large-cap counterpart, the MSCI ACWI ex-USA Large Cap Index, was up 5.5%.
+Results for non-U.S. stocks decoupled from the pattern of their stateside peers in 2Q26, with non-U.S. small-caps trailing non-U.S. large-caps.
+The MSCI ACWI ex-USA Small Cap Index advanced 9.6% in 2Q26 while the MSCI ACWI ex-USA Large Cap Index was up 15.7%.

 Relative Valuations for Small-Caps vs. Large-Caps Remain Near Their Lowest in 25 Years